theodo-group/Rodeo/README.md

 ## Projects

 - [BIG - Bulk Information Gleaner](./rodeo/big/README.md): Ask questions to huge documents and get answers in seconds.
+- [RIDE - Rodeo Intelligent Decision Evaluator](./rodeo/ride/README.md): Evaluate the quality of a use case.

 ## Add a new project